Authentication Service

 The authentication token::create command enables you to create an authentication token for the logged-in user.

-A successful response returns a token value, as well as several additional token properties.
+A successful response returns a token value and several additional token properties.

-You specify this token in subsequent API requests.
+You need to provide this token in subsequent API requests.

-You must specify a token even in the API request for creation of a new token.
-Therefore, to create your very first API token, you can choose one of the following methods:
+You must define a token even in the first API request to create a new token.
+You can create the initial API token in

 CLI Syntax